hulticboy007/C-Programs/README.md

 5. It is faster than Linear Search algorithm, and its performance increases in comaparison to linear search as N grows.

+## Strings

+1. Array of characters
+2. Syntax: char name[size];
+3. Character occupy one byte.
+4. String itself is not a datatype.
+5. " " is for strings and ' ' is for characters.

+### Declaration